memes/f5-bootstrap-gcp-project/README.md

 This repo uses file based environment configurations in preference to Terraform workspaces.
-Per-environment configurations are stored in `env/ENV/name.{config,tfvars}`, where ENV and name represents the GCP project enviornment to manage.
+Per-environment configurations are stored in `env/ENV/common.{config,tfvars}`, where ENV and name represents the GCP project environment to manage.

 ### To make a change to an **existing** project